ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 4. [Magallanes](http://magephp.com).
 (PHP)
 5. [Deployer](http://deployer.org).
 (PHP)

 The first three deployment tools require us to install and setup Ruby or Python interpreter on the server.
 In some cases this is not possible: shared hosting or not enough permissions.
 Also configure deployment tool using Ruby/Python could be an issue for PHP developers, if they are not familiar with Ruby/Python syntax.
-That’s why we choose from Magallanes and Deployer.
+That's why we choose from Magallanes and Deployer.

 **Magallanes** includes built-in Symfony2 tasks for installation/dumping assets and clear/warmup cache.
-It’s definitely not enough, so we’ll have to create custom tasks.
+It's definitely not enough, so we'll have to create custom tasks.
 Custom task is a class that extends Mage\\Task\\AbstractTask.
-Configuring Magallanes, you can’t see what logic is behind the task name, so you’ll need to find task class and read the code to make sure this task will do what you need.
+Configuring Magallanes, you can't see what logic is behind the task name, so you'll need to find task class and read the code to make sure this task will do what you need.

 **Deployer** is a lightweight and easy to use tool to perform all deploy routines.
 There is built-in recipe to deploy Symfony2 project (also there are recipes for other PHP Frameworks and CMS), which includes all typical steps that need to be taken during deployment process.
 All you need is extend this recipe and create additional tasks, depending on your project.
-That’s why Deployed is our choice.
+That's why Deployed is our choice.

-**Let’s try to deploy our Symfony2 application to production server using Deployer.**
+**Let's try to deploy our Symfony2 application to production server using Deployer.**

 - First of all, install Deployer.
 It could be done by using Composer, by downloading deployer.phar file or by cloning Github repository.
-We’ll use the first approach. ```
+We'll use the first approach. ```
-    <pre class="EnlighterJSRAW" data-enlighter-language="shell">$ composer require deployer/deployer:~3.0
+    $ composer require deployer/deployer:~3.0
     ```
-- Second step is to create deploy.php file in your project’s root directory. ```
+- Second step is to create deploy.php file in your project's root directory. ```
-    <pre class="EnlighterJSRAW" data-enlighter-language="php"><?php
+    <?php
     require 'vendor/deployer/deployer/recipe/symfony.php';

     // Define a server for deployment.
     // Let's name it "prod".
     server('prod', '127.0.0.1')